pzivich/Delicatessen/docs/Built-in Equations.rst

     print(np.asarray(glm.params))         # Point estimates
     print(np.asarray(glm.cov_params()))   # Covariance matrix

-While `statsmodels` likely runs faster, the benefit of M-estimation and `deli` is that multiple estimating equations can be stacked together (including multiple regression models).
+While `statsmodels` likely runs faster, the benefit of M-estimation and `delicatessen` is that multiple estimating equations can be stacked together (including multiple regression models).
 This advantage will become clearer in the causal section.